Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 - **Social media links**

-The site has social media links displayed at the footer of the page, as well as a button to take them to the contact/feedback form.
+The site has social media links displayed at the footer of the page.
+The links work properly and take the user to their desired platform.

-- **Functional contact form**
+**Contact Form**
+The contact form is displayed boldy at the bottom of the page.
+You cannot miss it.
+Users will be able to input their personal details and connect with the garden.

+**Create Your Own Event**
+The create your own event feature is perfect for all occasions.
+Homeschooling?
+Potluck?
+Volunteer on your own terms.
+These features will give the users their own personal experience when visiting the garden.

 <a></a>